 01 of 08

 Sparkling wine, whether it's from California, France, Spain or Italy, is spot-on perfect for fried food.
-I list this one first because most of us love fried seafood, and while light beers match up well with fried seafood, most wines lose something when you pair them with tempura or a thick beer batter.
+While light beers match up well with fried seafood, most wines lose something when you pair them with tempura or a thick beer batter.
 Not so with sparkling wine, whose bubbles cut through the weight of fried food as if the wines were made for the dish.
 These wines also pair well with caviar.
-Don't like sparkling wine?...
+Don't like sparkling wine?
 Try a Portuguese vinho verde.

 02 of 08

 These are the aristocrats of white fish wines.
-Dry, austere and crisp, Chenin Blanc and Pinot Grigio are the wines I reach for when I am serving lean, white fish cooked simply.
+Dry, austere and crisp, Chenin Blanc and Pinot Grigio are the wines to reach for when serving lean, white fish cooked simply.
 Flounder, halibut, walleye, snapper, raw clams or oysters all do well with these wines.
-Alternately, you can use these wines to cut through the natural fat in some fish, such as striped bass, catfish, lobster, or mussels.
+Alternatively, you can use these wines to cut through the natural fat in some fish, such as striped bass, catfish, lobster, or mussels.
 Looking for something off the beaten track that fits this style?
 Try an Italian Vermentino or a Greek...
 Assyrtiko.

 03 of 08

 This is the realm of the fuller whites.
-Oaky Chardonnay gets a bad rap these days, but I love it with striped bass, crab, raw oysters -- even lobster.
+Oaky Chardonnay gets a bad rap these days, but it's great with striped bass, crab, raw oysters, even lobster.
 The theory here is to match a full-bodied wine with a full-bodied dish.
-If you have a broth-based soup, such as , Chardonnay works wonderfully.
+If you have a broth-based soup, Chardonnay works wonderfully.
 If you have a fish that's a little oilier, such as bluefish or mackerel, try Pinot Gris or Viognier, or an Italian Grillo.

 04 of 08

 These are even fuller whites that often have some lingering sweetness to them.
-I go for these wines with Asian seafood or anything spicy.
-Gewurztraminer is especially good with the zingy Vietnamese seafood I eat often, and the tropical aromas of Roussanne and Marsanne, which are Rhone white varietals, marry perfectly with the flavors of Asia.Continue to 5 of 8 below.
+These wines are perfect with Asian seafood or anything spicy.
+Gewurztraminer is especially good with zingy Vietnamese seafood, and the tropical aromas of Roussanne and Marsanne, which are Rhone white varietals, marry perfectly with the flavors of Asia.Continue to 5 of 8 below.

 05 of 08